Manish Sagar, MD

 Biography

 Dr. Manish Sagar is a Professor of Medicine at the Chobanian and Avedisian School of Medicine.
-My laboratory is primarily interested in human immunodeficiency virus type 1 (HIV-1) mucosal HIV-1 transmission and antibodies.
-One of our focus is to understand the biological mechanisms for the selection observed during HIV-1 transmission.
+His laboratory is primarily interested in human immunodeficiency virus type 1 (HIV-1) mucosal HIV-1 transmission and antibodies.
+One of the focuses is to understand the biological mechanisms for the selection observed during HIV-1 transmission.
 Even though chronically infected subjects harbor extensive variants during transmission, only a limited number of viruses are acquired by newly infected partners.
 Genotypic examination of viruses present in the newly infected subject compared to those circulating in the transmitting partner suggests that the observed genetic bottleneck during transmission is not due to random chance.
 Laboratory studies explore the hypothesis that during transmission there is selection of specific variants with properties that confer fitness for transmission.

 Dr. Sagar has served on numerous committees including NIH study sections and Doris Duke Charitable Foundation Early Career Development Award Review Committee.
 He is an active member of the Infectious Diseases Society of America (IDSA).